Thank you for reading our post, please rate this article at the end.

 Insulate the Ceiling Vents

 You will require ventilation to replace humid internal air with drier external air.
-Insulate and plug the ceiling vents with something that seals them but can be easily removed.
+Insulate and plug the ceiling vents with a sealable material that can be easily removed.

 To insulate ceiling vents, invest in factory-made vent plugs.
 You can also use rigid insulation, which you cut to the size of the openings and wrap with duct tape to strengthen it.